Liblor/Cirrolus/README.md

 Therefore, it can not be held accountable for potentially illegal files uploaded.
 Furthermore, multiple fragments are generated and an arbitrary subsets of 4 fragments allow to reassemble the file.

-Looking back on this project, I see a lot of room for improvements ;)
+Looking back on this project, I see a lot of room for improvements, but I got a good grade :)

 ## Usage